Lo Manthang (3840m)

 Sept - Nov and Mar - May

-Would you believe if someone said you that there are civilized people who have kept to themselves away from the hustle-bustle of the modern world?
+Would you believe if someone said to you that there are civilized people who have kept themselves away from the hustle-bustle of the modern world?

 Upper Mustang has a history of its own.
 On your Upper Mustang Trek, you would come across these people who have the mountain's spirit flowing through their veins.
 But to have that privilege you need to get a special permit for this restricted region and a guide is mandatory.

-As you reach Lo Mangthang you get to explore the ancient capital of Mustang with breathtaking panoramas of Annapurna I and Nilgiri.
+Upon reaching Lo Mangthang, you can explore the ancient capital of Mustang with stunning panoramas of Annapurna I and Nilgiri.
 Here you get to witness the life of the indigenous people, visit their monasteries including the Namgyal Gompa and even have a look at the four-storied residence of this semi-autonomous region's local king.